FelixKratz/SketchyBar/README.md

 extra steps.
 They contain all the properties a regular item does, but they can do specialized tasks a simple item can not.
 For example, there is a *graph* component, which can be used to display graphs in the bar.

-For more details on how the configuration works, see the Configuration section below.
+For more details on how the configuration works, see the configuration section below.

 ## Installation
 ### Stable Version